AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-setup-connect.md

 ## Step 1A: Log into AVEVA Connect

-[Sign in to AVEVA Connect](https://connect.aveva.com/) using one of the available sign in options.
-If you need more help signing in, see <xref:sign-in-cnnxt>.
+Sign in to AVEVA Connect using one of the available sign in options.
+For instructions on signing in, see <xref:sign-in-cnnxt>.

 ## Step 1B: Subscribe to AVEVA Data Hub